 Hours of Operation

 The area is easily accessible by public transport or by car, and the museum is open from 10 am to 8 pm on Wednesdays, 10 am to 5 pm on all other days, and closed on Mondays and Tuesdays.
 Entry into the Weisman is completely free on all days.

 See Related: Best Parks in Minneapolis, Minnesota

 The first “attraction” you’ll see at the Weisman is the unique facade of the steel and brick building itself.
-Designed by Frank Gehry, a world-renowned architect who is famous for attractions like the Dancing House in Prague or the Walt Disney Concert Hall in Los Angeles.
+Designed by Frank Gehry, a world-renowned architect who is famous for attractions like the Dancing House in Prague and the Walt Disney Concert Hall in Los Angeles.

 The building is contemporary, with unique edges and shapes made from angular brushed steel sheets.
 It’s striking!

 It’s not really everyone’s cup of tea, but it’s done right, and it’s made entirely out of brick and stainless steel.
 Depending on where you look at the building, it can either look like an abstract fish shoal, a futuristic fortress, or a brick facade that blends in with the historic surroundings.